 Kahlo’s art had become increasingly refined and highly personal over the years.
 Expressionist painter Edvard Munch would be one of the few to have comprehended her exorcism.

-One of her “straightforward” works was “Self-Portrait,” essentially a painted mirror image of herself with a thorn necklace, not unlike Christ’s crown of thorns, piercing her neck, and a pendant in the form of a hummingbird, symbolising the souls of Aztec warriors killed in battle.
+One of her “straightforward” works was “Self-Portrait,” essentially a painted mirror image of herself with a thorn necklace, not unlike Christ’s crown of thorns, piercing her neck, and a pendant in the form of a hummingbird, symbolizing the souls of Aztec warriors killed in battle.

-“The Broken Column” of 1944 depicts a nude Kahlo jailed in her constraints of her medical corsets.
+“The Broken Column” of 1944 depicts a nude Kahlo jailed in the constraints of her medical corsets.
 Nails protruded from her skin like hair.
 Her body reveals a shattered Greek column in place of her spine.
 Pale tears stream down her face.

 Bedridden in Mexico, Kahlo summoned her strength to paint between bouts of illness with little relief from the body aches.
 In the 1950s, she endured a year in a Mexico City hospital.
 Many treatments to straighten her spine worsened the disease.
-Being suspended from the ceiling with sand bags attached to her feet, they only served to damage her further.
+Being suspended from the ceiling with sandbags attached to her feet, they only served to damage her further.

 Whether or not they were cognizant of the autobiographical context of Kahlo’s work, art communities were enchanted by her fantastical and grotesque imageries.
 In 1938, Frida was overjoyed when a Network gallery owner invited her to hold a one-woman show, in which she was celebrated as a painter outside of her more famous husband’s shadow.

 But doctors prescribed her to stay in bed.
-So stayed in bed she did.
+So she stayed in bed she did.
 But she did not stay at home.
 The quick-witted artist was not going to be absent from her show.